 Important Information for Coastal Visitors

-Summer is here, which means it's beach season!
-If you are heading to one of Alabama's beautiful beaches this season, please check out the following tips to keep you and your loved ones safe while you have fun on the shore!
+If you are heading to one of Alabama's beautiful beaches, please check out the following tips to keep you and your loved ones safe while you are having fun!
+If you don't like lists or have children who like games, please go to the bottom of the page to learn that way!

 Before your visit: